gear-foundation/gear-wiki/docs/developing-contracts/examples/supply-chain.md

 ---

 # What is a supply chain?
-In logistics, a supply chain is a system for tracking and delivering to end consumer various items.
+In logistics, a supply chain is a system for tracking and delivering to an end consumer various items.
 As a rule, such systems can't work without a lot of paperwork and other layers of bureaucracy.
-All of this costs a lot of time and money and increases a likelihood of an accidental error or, a worst of all, a fraud.
-With a help of smart contract and blockchain technologies, it is possible to eliminate these problems by making a supply chain more efficient, reliable and transparent.
+All of this costs a lot of time and money and increases the likelihood of an accidental error or, worst of all, a fraud.
+With the help of smart contract and blockchain technologies, it is possible to eliminate these problems by making a supply chain more efficient, reliable and transparent.

-So here's an example of supply chain smart contract.
+So here's the example of a supply chain smart contract.

 ## Logic
-* Each newly produced item gets NFT (or, more officially, [ERC-721 token](/developing-contracts/examples/erc-721)) and ID equal to ID of its NFT.
-Then, as an item moves along a supply chain, item's NFT transfers between supply chain program, item's producer, and future distribitor, retailer and end consumer.
+* Each newly produced item gets the NFT (or, more officially, the [ERC-721 token](/developing-contracts/examples/erc-721)) and an ID equal to the ID of its NFT.
+Then, as an item moves along a supply chain, an item's NFT transfers between a supply chain program, item's producer, and future distributor, retailer and end consumer.
-* Anyone who knows item's ID can get item info.
+* Anyone who knows an item's ID can get item info.
 * Sale, purchase, delivery is made in [ERC-20 tokens](/developing-contracts/examples/erc20).

 Item info has the following struct: